jhlagado/working-with-custom-elements/manuscript/000-intro.md

 A custom element designed for, say, an Angular application could easily be reused in a React application.
 The work that went into developing the component in one framework could be reused without modification in another.
 This enables a far greater flexibility in web development than we are used to.
 In fact Custom Elements helps defeat the general tendency of framework lock-in on the front-end web development.

 You can think of Custom Elements as a sort of containerisation for web components.
-They have been designed to maximise flexibility and code reuse.
+They have been designed to maximize flexibility and code reuse.

 ## Building Custom Elements